-The Residential Fellows Program aims to promote intellectual community and foster new perspectives through day-to-day contact among fellows who bring different disciplinary questions to the work of their peers.
+The Residential Fellows Program aims to promote intellectual community and foster new perspectives through day-to-day contact among fellows who bring different disciplinary and methodological perspectives to their work.

-Residential fellows will be assigned a private study at the Institute for Advanced Study.
-In exchange, we require that fellows be in residence, present their work in a small seminar or talk sometime during their residency, and that they attend IAS-sponsored lectures or presentations.
-Upon completion of the fellowship, fellows will prepare a brief report regarding the progress made during the fellowship period.
+Residential fellows will have to opportunity to use a private study at the Institute for Advanced Study, and they will attend IAS-sponsored lectures and seminars.
+Upon completion of the fellowship, fellows may be asked to prepare a brief report regarding the progress made during the fellowship period.

 The IAS currently offers two categories of one-semester residential fellowship:

 - Without Course Release: A fellowship for those who are on leave or have received a major non-IAS fellowship or grant.